tomcl/issie/docs/index.markdown

 - Marco Selvatici for the 8K lines of base code written for his 3rd year BEng FYP
 - Edoardo Santi for work improving Issie over Summer 2020.
-- High Level Programming 2020 cohort for providing the base code of the draw block
+- High Level Programming 2020/21 cohort for providing the base code of the schemetic editor
 - Jo Merrick for work improving ISSIE for her 3rd year BEng Project
+- High Level Programming 2021/22 cohort for implemneting a much enhanced schematic editor
 - Dr Tom Clarke for his continued work maintaining and improving ISSIE throughout
 - All 2020/2021 1st year undergraduate students of the EEE department, Imperial College London, for acting as unpaid beta-testers!